NikosBikas/SchoolMS_MySQL/README.md

 ## Notes

 1. Make sure you have installed python version 3.10
-2. Install MySQL WorkBench
+2. Install MySQL WorkBench localy or you can use and external mysql database!
+3. Create a virtual environment and activate it!
-3. Install mysql-connector-python using pip
+3. Install python requirements using pip
 4. Run the project using python (command: python SchoolMS.py)